KYKhaw428/EthPrivateP2P/README.md

 <img src="guideImages/genesisCode.png">

-Each component of the genesis.json file can be modified based on environment requirements.
+Each component of the genesis.json file can be modified based on preferences/requirements.

 Once the genesis file has been configured, duplicate it across all the nodes in the new directory created in step 1.